Crumble Recipe Made With Spring Rhubarb

 If you love rhubarb, you’ll love it when Spring arrives and field grown rhubarb is available.
-Depending on the weather, then it’s either time for rhubarb crumble – or rhubarb ice cream!
+Then it’s either time for some rhubarb crumble – or rhubarb ice cream!
 Rhubarb grown in the winter months is usually ‘forced’ rhubarb.

 Have you ever hear of the Yorkshire Triangle?
 It’s the area where most winter grown rhubarb comes from and you can find out more about it here